-As a free action, you may move up to 3 spaces then deal 2 \mathscr{D} to any adjacent character or 10 \mathscr{D} AP to an object or piece of terrain.
+on, you may move up to 3 spaces to any adjacent character or n object or piece of terrain.
 This movement prompts engagement and does not ignore reactions.

-If this damage destroys an object or piece of terrain, it explodes, dealing 1d6 \mathscr{D} to all adjacent characters other than you and knocking them back 1 space.
+If this damage destroys an object or piece of terrain, it explodes, dealing 1d6 Ø to all adjacent characters other than you and knocking them back 1 space.